 The European Union also supports cultural and creative projects that promote Europe’s cultural heritage, cultural diversity and cross-border cooperation through the Creative Europe program (running from 2021 to 2027).

 The programme consists of two sub-programmes: the CULTURE sub-programme, and the MEDIA sub-programme to support the audiovisual sector.
-The CULTURE sub-programme includes the following strands: (a) support for cultural projects, (b) European networks, (c) European platforms and (d) literary translation projects.
+In addition, there is the overarching funding area CROSS SECTOR.

 Creative Europe Desk

 We recommend getting in touch with the Creative Europe Desk in Bonn before submitting an application.
 Here project proposals and submissions are carefully checked and advice and technical assistance is given as regards formalities and plausibility.
 The CED in Bonn is the national contact point for the EU’s cultural funding.

 It informs on the cultural support of the EU, particularly on the Creative Europe programme, and other European supporting possibilities.
 Detailed information is available at the webpage, also advice on individual questions is provided by telephone or email.
 The CED regularly hosts information seminars on EU cultural support.

 CEDs operate in all countries participating in the EU Creative Europe programme, at the moment 40.

 The webpage Europa fördert Kultur, a joint project of the Creative Europe Desk KULTUR Germany and the Creative Europe Desk Austria, offers detailed information on the programme Creative Europe as well as on further EU supporting programmes that are relevant for cultural activities.
 The publisher and project sponsor of the page is the Kulturpolitische Gesellschaft.